themill/wiz/doc/definition.rst

 Install Location
 ----------------

-If a package definition is defining the context of an installed application, it can be useful to define an ``install-location`` which would indicate the root location of the package:
+If a package definition is referencing data on the file system it can be useful to define an ``install-location`` which would indicate the root location for that data:

 .. code-block:: json